SeamCarver

 Resizing an Image

-to achieve the following behavior:
+to achieve the following behavior in driver.cc

-Reducing the Width
+1. Reducing the Width

 - Find vertical seam